weberdc/find_hccs/README.md

 The 10,000 foot view of the pipeline:

-Infer links between social media accounts based on commonalities in their interactions (thus building a weighted graph of accounts), and then extract highly connected communities, on the basis that those who are connected at anomalously high frequencies may be doing so deliberately.
+Infer links between social media accounts based on commonalities in their interactions (thus building a weighted graph of accounts, a _latent coordination network (LCN)_), and then extract highly connected communities, on the basis that those who are connected at anomalously high frequencies may be doing so deliberately.

+To deal with large datasets (more than several hundred thousand tweets), we first extract relevant elements out to CSV files, and then process them to infer links between accounts (to build the LCN).
+Although this results in intermediate files, it provides a degree of flexibility.
+E.g., if I extract retweet information from a corpus of tweets with `raw_to_csv.py` (see below), then I can either infer links between accounts based on what individual tweets they both retweet **or** _who_ or _which account_ they both retweet.

 The steps to the pipeline are as follows: